ADVERTISEMENT

 Liposuction

 In liposuction, your cosmetic surgeon will map out the areas in your body where the fat is to be removed.
 You may have sedation or general anesthesia.
-The surgeon will then make tiny incisions and flood the area with a salt water solution mixed with epinephrine and an anesthetic such as lidocaine.
-The salt water solution will make the area swell up and grow rigid.
-This will help the doctor work more efficiently.
-The epinephrine will cause the blood vessels in the area to narrow, which will decrease bleeding and bruising.
+The surgeon will then make tiny incisions and flood the area with a saltwater solution mixed with epinephrine and an anesthetic such as lidocaine.
+The salt water solution will make the area swell up and grow rigid, helping the doctor work more efficiently.
+The epinephrine will cause the blood vessels in the area to narrow, decreasing bleeding and bruising.

 Once the fat is sucked out of your body, that region of your body is fat-free unless you maintain an unhealthy lifestyle.
 Depending on the extent of the liposuction, you could go home after a short rest or spend a night in the hospital.